Show more

 No Such Thing as a Definitive ANPR System

-For the record, when we talk about systems using ANPR technology in any form, we need to address one crucial aspect: finding an ANPR system that is identical to another one isn’t as easy as it might seem at first.
+For the record, when we talk about systems using automatic license plate recognition technology in any form, we need to address one crucial aspect: finding an ANPR system that is identical to another one isn’t as easy as it might seem at first.
 The reason for that is simple: there are several applications where automatic license plate recognition can be used.
 As such, the term “complete ANPR system” does not have a definite meaning outside the context of the specific application.
-Also, different applications may mean rather different ANPR systems in terms of layout, hardware, and technology.
-And for the same applications, manufacturers provide ANPR systems with similar functionality but quite different structures.
+Also, different applications may mean different ANPR systems in layout, hardware, and technology.
+For the same applications, manufacturers provide ANPR systems with similar functionality but quite different structures.

 The Advanced and Reinforced Access Control System for UK and EU Governmental Institutions